-Woman sentenced for attempting to burn house with children inside
+Butler woman sentenced for attempting to burn house with children inside

 A Butler woman accused of setting her house on fire with her children inside was sentenced Thursday, Feb.
 5, to serve more than five years of probation after pleading guilty to several charges.

-Butler County Common Pleas Judge Maura Palumbi gave Richter credit for time served in the Butler County Prison and for inpatient treatment as a part of the sentence.
+Butler County Common Pleas Judge Maura Palumbi gave Richter credit for time served in Butler County Prison and for inpatient treatment as a part of the sentence.

-Butler police filed 14 charges including eight felony counts of aggravated assault and one count of endangering the welfare of children against Richter following the June 14 incident at her home on North Chestnut Street.
+Butler police filed 14 charges, including eight felony counts of aggravated assault and one count of endangering the welfare of children, against Richter following the June 14 incident at her home on North Chestnut Street.

 Police said Richter locked one child out of the home before starting a fire and bringing two other children to the attic, where she attempted build a barricade.
 The children were 12, 4 and 2 years old at the time.